roshgill/libft/README.md

 - Memory manipulation, including allocation of memory space, copying memory, moving memory, and comparing memory
 - List manipulation, including creation of new lists, adding nodes to beginning of a list, and returning last node of a list
 - Utilized: Programmed in C Using Visual Studio Code IDE, LLDB Debugger, Header File, Makefile, Pointer Manipulation, Linked List Structure

+Type 'make' to compile all functions
+Type 'make clean' to remove compiled files